maclandrol/SuffixTreeJS/README.md

 5. The suffix on each leaf end with ```[start, number]``` where ```start``` is the position of the suffix (starting at 0) and ```number``` is the sequence number of the sequence the suffix is from.
 I also use different colors for each sequence in the representation.
 3. There is a maximum of 12 sequences allowed (since the color palette used has only 12 colors).

 Check the **gh-pages** branch if you're interested in the visualization part.
 The theme used is [Solo](http://chibicode.github.io/solo).
-I'm open to any suggestions.
+I'm open to any suggestions and pull requests are welcome.

 ### License